TMartin88/Timetable-Manager/README.md

 ### Links to Cheaper Fares and The Mobile App
 ---

-This allows the Site Visitor to avail of cheaper fares and use advanced Journey planning in the App.
+This allows the Site Visitor to avail of cheaper fares and use advanced Journey Planning in the App.

 ![](https://res.cloudinary.com/dxbarumnj/image/upload/v1677587181/other_olkv9k.jpg)